cykyy/unms-ros-sync/README.md

 Version: 0.0.1
 ```

 unms-ros-sync syncs clients from UNMS to Mikrotik routerOS router.
-Schedule a crontab to run this script every 5 minutes and you are good to go.\
+Script schedules a crontab with a 1 minute interval.\
-Everything create/update will get updated once the script runs.
+Everything (e.g: create/update) will get updated once the script runs in every minutes.

 ## Usage